Oakestra Contribution guide

 - Integration of LDA to Cluster Scheduler ✅

 - I think we need to replace the login token with a new JWT token ❌

 - JWT API authentication ✅

-- Make sure to update the documentation as well
+- If necessary, update the documentation as well using the same procedure

-- Make sure that the PR passes all the automated tests suits
+- Make sure that the PR passes all the automated tests.